AbdullayevaF/digidigi-camera-finder/README.md

 ## Target Users

-Gidigidi is primarily designed for:
+DigiDigi is primarily designed for:

 - First-time camera buyers
 - Smartphone photographers looking to upgrade